Justin Timberlake: 2013–2017: The 20/20 Experience, 2 of 2, and Trolls

 Timberlake voiced the lead character in DreamWorks Animation's musical comedy Trolls opposite Anna Kendrick.
-The film was released in November 2016, and returned for its sequel Trolls: World Tour in 2020.
+The film was released in November 2016, and returned for its next two entries Trolls: World Tour and Trolls: Band Together in 2020 and 2023 respectively.
 He also served as the executive music producer, performing original music for the film.
 The lead single, "Can't Stop the Feeling!", was released on May 6, 2016.
 Timberlake was invited by Swedish broadcaster Sveriges Television (SVT) to perform "Can't Stop the Feeling" live during the interval act at the grand finale of the Eurovision Song Contest 2016 on May 14, 2016.
 The single debuted at number one on the U.S. Billboard Hot 100, and reached the top spot in other 16 countries.
 It became his eighth U.S. Mainstream Top 40 number-one song.
 It became the best-selling song of the year in the U.S. with 2.4 million downloads sold.
 On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!", since the song earned him a nomination.
 Also that year, Timberlake starred with Kate Winslet and Juno Temple in Woody Allen's drama film Wonder Wheel, and headlined several festivals and live sets, including Rock in Rio, the United States Grand Prix, and the Pilgrimage Music & Cultural Festival, which he co-produced.